elastic/kibana/packages/kbn-telemetry-tools/README.md

 ```

 * `--path` specifies a collector path instead of checking all collectors specified in the `.telemetryrc.json` files.
 Accepts a `.ts` file.
 The file must be discoverable by at least one rc file.
-* `--fix` tells the tool to try to fix as much violations as possible.
+* `--fix` tells the tool to try to fix as many violations as possible.
 All errors that tool won't be able to fix will be reported.